 Fractional CFOs with deep expertise in your specific industry typically charge 20-30% more than generalists, but they deliver value that far exceeds the premium.
 A CFO who understands SaaS metrics, revenue recognition rules, and unit economics doesn’t need six months to get up to speed—they can spot problems and opportunities in your first meeting.
 This is why SaaS firms usually benefit from CFOs who can handle MRR, deferred revenue, and ASC 606 reality without a learning curve.

 Regulated industries like healthcare, financial services, and legal practices require specialized knowledge of compliance requirements, trust accounting, or reimbursement models that general finance professionals often lack.
+Additionally, major metropolitan areas often see higher fractional CFO hourly rates due to industry concentration, increased demand, and higher living costs.

 Geographic Cost of Living